 Please note: Staffordshire Connects is a free and impartial service.
 Information contained in the SEND Local Offer does not represent a recommendation or endorsement of a service or provider.
 For more information please see our disclaimer.
 Providers are responsibile for updating their own information.
 Please let us know if you would like to suggest a listing and we will contact the provider for you.

-I'm looking for a college, what are my options?
+I'm looking for a college or Post 16 setting, what are my options?

-Our sixth form and further education colleges directory below, holds information on further education colleges and specialist colleges.
+Our sixth form and further education colleges directory holds information on further education colleges, training study programmes and specialist colleges.

 Information on access to higher education.

-What special educational needs (SEN) support can be put in place?
+What special educational needs and disability support is available in colleges?